 Near the end of the month I joined two other friends, Edward Earl and Eric Noel, for an ascent of South Twin, a 2000’ prominence peak near Mount Baker.
 Edward, “Gimpilator”, and I failed on an attempt two years earlier due to timing-out but we learned a lot about the terrain on that trip.
 “Gimpilator” made a successful second attempt less than one week prior to Edward, Eric, and I making our attempt together.
 His beta gave us an extra confidence boost heading into the trip.

 Edward and I headed up together and met Eric soon after leaving the access road.
 Edward and I each bivied under the stars that night, while Eric tent-camped.
 We left early the next morning and arrived at the summit of South Twin approximately four hours later.
 The rock type on the route was excellent for scrambling; rough and solid enough to allow good grips and movement.
 It was a nice feeling to get another previously-failed attempt off of my “to do” list.
-Eric wrote a brief trip report about the experience.
+Eric wrote a brief trip report

 My biggest trip of the month, however, was a six-day trip to the northeastern USA.
 My main objective was to complete the five remaining state highpoints I had in that region, and also use any extra time to focus on other county highpoints.
 I took a “red-eye” flight from Seattle to Boston, and immediately drove west to Mount Greylock, the Massachusetts state highpoint.
 As I approached the summit, the weather quickly deteriorated; horrendous rain and wind was everywhere, nearly knocking me down.
 After Mount Greylock, I drove southwest towards Slide Mountain, the 25th-most isolated point in the contiguous USA.
 The weather was even worse there than at Mount Greylock but, if anything, that made my ascent quicker by taking fewer breaks.
 While driving north towards my next destination, Mount Marcy, I stopped at a gas station near Albany and found out from the cashier that several tornadoes had formed near the areas I had just been in earlier that day.
 I was shocked to hear the news yet thankful I was unscathed.